karx/karx.github.io/ESP/README.md

 ## Small intro to firmware
-Breif description about by taking Arduino Stack as example
+Brief description about by taking Arduino Stack as an example

 Code that we write -> Building - > Firmware
 Bootloader + Firmware - Goes to chip

 A good rule of thumb to categorize something as firmware: is it part of the layer, which also provides API for interacting with GPIO ports

-In a the basic ino files we observe, the breakdown is something like:
+In the basic ino files we observe, the breakdown is something like:
 The parts
 * Arduino IDE - The building and uploading tool used
-* Arduino C - The languge used for logic building
+* Arduino C - The language used for logic building
 * Arduino Framework - The OS/Firmware type

-## Time to choose our firmware/framwork, tools, and language of choice
+## Time to choose
 Choice of ecosystems:
 * Standard Arduino Stack